Is there anything better than mountain ponds on summer days?

 This is truly heaven and you can experience it too.
 ADK has organized backcountry pond trainings and outings, and has available lightweight equipment (backpacks, packrafts, PFDs, and survey tools) so that you can survey your own backcountry pond in the Forest Preserve of the Adirondack Park.
 You can choose your own pond for survey with your friends and family or you can join a guided group outing.

-We hope to reach 50 ponds this year.
+We hope to reach at least 15 ponds this year for a total of 97 ponds for the project.
 These pristine lakes and ponds must be monitored by someone just like you if they are to stay clean.
-This season, six workshops and outings are scheduled (see list below and follow this link for more details and to RSVP for events).
+Scheduled outings and workshops are available at this link.

-Project Partners include, Adirondack Park Invasive Plant Program (APIPP), NY Natural Heritage Program (NYNHP), Department of Environmental Conservation (DEC), Paul Smith’s Adirondack Watershed Institute, Lake George Land Conservancy, Lake Champlain Basin Program (LCBP), and the New England Interstate Water Pollution Control Commission (NEIWPCC).
+Project Partners include, ADK member volunteers, Adirondack Park Invasive Plant Program (APIPP), the Capital-Mohawk PRISM, NY Natural Heritage Program (NYNHP), Department of Environmental Conservation (DEC), Paul Smith’s Adirondack Watershed Institute, Lake George Land Conservancy, Lake Champlain Basin Program (LCBP), and the New England Interstate Water Pollution Control Commission (NEIWPCC).

 For more information contact: Maggie Newell at firstname.lastname@example.org; Cathy Pedler at Cathy@adk.org, (518)449-3870 (ADK Albany Office); Erin Vennie-Vollrath at email@example.com, 518-576-2082 (TNC/APIPP Keene Valley Office)